 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Allergic reactions: In rare cases, some people may develop an allergic reaction to this medication.
 Signs of an allergic reaction include a severe rash, hives, swollen face or throat, or difficulty breathing.
 If these occur, contact your doctor immediately.

 Anemia: Etanercept may cause low levels of red blood cells.
 If you experience symptoms of reduced red blood cell count (anemia) such as shortness of breath, feeling unusually tired, or pale skin, contact your doctor as soon as possible.

 Bleeding: Etanercept can cause a reduced number of platelets in the blood, which can make it difficult to stop cuts from bleeding.
-If you notice any signs of bleeding, such as frequent nosebleeds, unexplained bruising, or black and tarry stools, or blood or material that looks like coffee grounds in vomit, notify your doctor as soon as possible.
+If you notice any signs of bleeding, such as frequent nosebleeds, unexplained bruising, black and tarry stools, or blood or material that looks like coffee grounds in vomit, notify your doctor as soon as possible.
 Your doctor will order routine blood tests to make sure potential problems are caught early.